AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 volume, and industry classification.

 **How to engage:**
 File a `10-audit-request.yml` issue marked Tier 2 with organization name and AI deployment scope (one paragraph).
 Automated intake — available 24/7.
 The Architect opens the 30‑day assessment window within two business days.

 ---

 ## TIER 3 — STRATEGIC RETAINER

 **$100,000+ per year · Terms negotiated in writing · C‑Suite**
+**Certification validity: 30 days per audit cycle**

 **Badge:** Elite — `assets/badges/sovereign-certified/sovereign-certified-badge-elite-v2.svg`

 <img src="assets/badges/sovereign-certified/sovereign-certified-badge-elite-v2.svg" alt="Elite Badge" width="320" />

 **What it covers:**
-Standing certification and monitoring posture for organizations deploying AI in regulated industries, critical infrastructure, or high‑liability environments.
+Standing certification posture for organizations deploying AI in regulated industries, critical infrastructure, or high‑liability environments where monthly assessment cadence is required.

+**Retainer structure vs. certification cycle — stated plainly:**
+The retainer runs for 12 months.
+Within that year, twelve full audits fire on a monthly cadence.
+Each audit produces a new sealed certification with a 30-day validity window.
+Continuous coverage — no gap between windows when cycles run on schedule.

+This is not a 12-month certification.
+It is twelve consecutive 30-day certifications under a single annual retainer agreement.
+The monthly cadence reflects the deployment pace of organizations at this tier.

 Components:
 - All Tier 2 components included
+- Monthly audits in place of quarterly (twelve per year)
 - Strategic coverage for output bands up to Platform (500) per audit cycle
 - Annual Strategic Certification Report — full epistemic debt assessment
 - Named entry in AION‑Registry at Strategic tier (public)
 - Direct written access to Architect for material findings (response within 3 business days, in writing, on record)
-- Foresight Seal access: quarterly sealed foresight briefings on AI risk vectors and industry developments specific to the organization's deployment footprint — delivered as sealed ledger entries with the organization as named subject
+- Foresight Seal access: quarterly sealed foresight briefings on AI risk vectors and industry developments — delivered as sealed ledger entries

 **Epistemic Debt Statement:**
-Organizations at this tier receive an annual Epistemic Debt Statement — a plain‑language assessment of accumulated AI audit record: failures logged, remediations completed, outstanding debt, and trend direction.
+Organizations at this tier receive an annual Epistemic Debt Statement.
 A summary version is published to the AION‑Registry.
 See `AUDIT-METHODOLOGY.md` for the full Epistemic Debt framework.